Mines Rovers Football Club

 Mines Rovers Football Club is an Australian rules football team playing in the Goldfields Football League, a league based in the Goldfields region of Western Australia.
 Founded in 1898 as Mines Football Club, the club has enjoyed a long-standing involvement in the league.
-One of the first clubs to play Australian football formed within the region, and helped popularise the sport, and supplant Rugby in popularity.
+It was one of the first clubs in the region to play Australian football and help popularise the sport over rugby.
 The GFL was known as the Goldfields Football Association (GFA) from 1901 to 1907 and 1920–25, and as the Goldfields National Football League (GNFL) from 1926 to 1987.
 Mines Rovers play home games at Digger Daws Oval, one they are co tenants with other GFL member, Boulder City Football Club.
 Mines Rovers currently hold the record for most premierships in the GFL with 43.

 History

 The club was formed on Thursday 30 March 1898 during a meeting held at Powell's Hotel in Kalgoorlie.
 The club was originally simply known as 'Mines' and wore the colours of black and white.
 The club tasted early success, winning the last Hannans District Football Association premiership in 1900 and the inaugural Goldfields Football Association premiership in 1901.